 Majority of digital nomads are contractors or freelancers working for multiple organisations.
 You have to become your own finance and human resources department.
 You need to plan ahead, take account and assume unforeseen expenses will occur.
 For example, companies don’t supply contractors’ laptops or pay for software.
 These now become your overheads.
 Account for these expenses when you are agreeing to rates.

-Self-management embodies a variety of skills you need to implement in order to successfully self-manage.
+The art of self-management embodies a variety of skills you need to implement in order to successfully self-manage.
 These tips are just a few self-management tools to get you started.

 - Time management